MidHunterX/Expression/README.md

 ## 📜 License

-Expression is licensed under the **GNU Affero GPL v3**, ensuring all modifications and server-hosted versions remain open-source.
+This project is licensed under the **GNU General Public License v3.0** (GPL v3.0) - see the [LICENSE](LICENSE) file for details.

+This ensures that all modifications and derivative works remain open-source and available to the community.